gikonekos/PLAY3-Archive/README.md

 The goal of this project is to reconstruct the original driver from the magazine listing and preserved binaries, and document its internal structure.

+## Project goals

+The goal of this project is to create a complete archival reconstruction of the PLAY3 music driver.

+This includes:

+- Exact transcription of the magazine listing
+- XASM compatible assembly reconstruction
+- Binary generation
+- Verification against real machine RAM dumps

 ## Driver architecture

 PLAY3 is installed as a machine code extension to BASIC.